McMasterRS/WARIO-Editor/README.md

 ## Documentation

-Documentation is hosted on [readthedocs](https://wario.readthedocs.io/en/latest/) and a local version is accessible from the help menu within WARIO
+Documentation is hosted on [readthedocs](https://wario.readthedocs.io/en/latest/) and a local version is accessible from the help menu within the editor

 ## Prerequisites
 ```